LindaBetz/Network_CT_Stress/README.md

-R-code to reproduce analyses described in "Relationships between childhood trauma and subjective experiences of stress in the general population: a network perspective" by Linda T. Betz, Nora Penzel, Marlene Rosen, Joseph Kambeitz
+R-code to reproduce analyses described in "Relationships between childhood trauma and subjective experiences of stress in the general population: a network perspective" by Linda T. Betz, Nora Penzel, Marlene Rosen, Joseph Kambeitz.
+Psychological Medicine, 2020.

 Code by L. Betz (linda.betz@uk-koeln.de)